Average Cost of Homeowners Insurance in North Carolina (2025)

 Average Cost of Home Insurance in North Carolina by Insurer

-Homeowners insurance premiums in North Carolina can vary significantly from one provider to another for comparable coverage.
-For instance, a policy from Nationwide may cost over four times as much annually as a similar one from State Farm, illustrating the range of prices in the market.
+Homeowners insurance premiums in North Carolina vary widely by provider for comparable coverage.
+A policy from Nationwide may cost over four times as much annually as a similar one from State Farm.

-For those seeking the best fit for their home insurance needs, there are plenty of great providers in North Carolina.
-Differences in underwriting criteria, such as risk assessments and discount offerings, contribute to the variation in premiums across companies.
+For the best fit for your needs, there are plenty of great providers in North Carolina.
+Differences in underwriting criteria, such as risk assessments and discount offerings, drive premium variations across companies.

 Average Annual Home Insurance Premium North Carolina by Provider